canonical/operator/test/charms/test_smoke/README.md

 ## Usage

+Make sure that you are on a box with charmcraft and juju installed, and that you are connected to a "machine" controller, such as a local lxd cloud.

-Run `tox -e smoke` in the root directory of this repository to build and deploy this charm.
+Then, from the root directory of this repository, execute `tox -e smoke` to build and deploy this charm.